 Before proceeding, review the release notes for the Fedora version you’re upgrading to.
 Release notes provide critical information about new features, deprecated packages, and potential compatibility issues that might impact your setup.
 Visit Fedora’s official documentation for the latest release notes.

-How to Use the dnf5 system-upgrade command
+How to Use the dnf5 system-upgrade Command

-plugin simplifies upgrading Fedora by automating package downloads and applying the upgrade during a system reboot.
+The dnf5 system-upgrade plugin simplifies upgrading Fedora by automating package downloads and applying the upgrade during a system reboot.
 Follow these steps to upgrade your Fedora system safely and efficiently:

-Step 1: Install the dnf5 system-upgrade Command Plugin
+Step 1: Install the System Upgrade Plugin

-sudo dnf5 install dnf5-plugin-system-upgrade
+sudo dnf install dnf5-plugin-system-upgrade

 This command ensures the required plugin is available for managing the system upgrade process.
+For more examples of installing packages with dnf5, see our DNF5 install guide.

-Step 2: Download Upgrade Packages with dnf5 system-upgrade command
+Step 2: Download Upgrade Packages

 Next, download all the necessary packages for the target Fedora release.
-Replace <target_version>
+Replace <target_version> with the Fedora version number you wish to upgrade to (e.g., 45):

-sudo dnf5 system-upgrade download --releasever=<target_version>
+sudo dnf system-upgrade download --releasever=<target_version>

-sudo dnf5 system-upgrade download --releasever=<target_version> --allowerasing
+sudo dnf system-upgrade download --releasever=<target_version> --allowerasing

-Step 3: Reboot and Apply the Upgrade Using dnf5 system-upgrade command
+Step 3: Reboot and Apply the Upgrade

 After successfully downloading the upgrade packages, reboot your system to initiate the upgrade:

-sudo dnf5 system-upgrade reboot
+sudo dnf system-upgrade reboot

-During the reboot, your system will boot into a special upgrade environment (often visible with a progress bar or messages on a dark screen) where it applies the downloaded packages.
+During the reboot, your system will boot into a special offline upgrade environment (using systemd’s offline-updates mechanism) where it applies the downloaded packages.
+You’ll typically see a progress bar or status messages on a dark screen.
 This offline process finalizes the upgrade and can take some time depending on your system and the number of updates.
 Do not interrupt it.
+For laptops, keep the charger connected throughout the entire upgrade to avoid power interruptions.

 Post-Upgrade Steps